tinted-theming/base16-scintillua/README.md

 [Base16] [scintillua] ([SciTE]) template / theme(s) (automatically) built using [Tinted Theming color schemes].

+## Previews

+See https://tinted-theming.github.io/tinted-gallery/ for gallery of color schemes.

 ## Installation

  1. Copy the theme(s) you are interested in from `themes/base16` into the scintillua `themes` directory.